 Loose trousers or a skirt allow easy access to the most commonly used acupuncture points on the lower legs, arms, abdomen, chest and back.
 There are acupuncture points all over the body so in some cases you will need to undress to your underwear.

 Yes - please eat something light before treatment.

 Do I need to bring anything?

 If you have had any medical tests recently please bring the results.

 What do I need to tell you?

 When you arrive you can tell me about your condition and I will ask lots of questions including some about your general health and lifestyle.
-I will look at your tongue, take your pulse on both wrists and may examine areas of muscular tension or pain.
+I will look at your tongue, take your pulse on both wrists and may examine areas of tension, pain or weakness.
 This will give me a broad and thorough picture of what is going on and from there I can make a diagnosis and treatment plan.

 How long is the consultation?

 The consultation usually lasts around twenty minutes although in some cases an extended consultation is needed and treatment is given on the second visit.
 Anyone who is in pain will always receive treatment at their first appointment.